mainkoon81/Alteryx-project-00-BA/README.md

 -----------------------------------------------------------------------------------------------
 ##  Project 00. preparing school data
-__Issue:__ A school district wants to predict the per pupil costs of a school based on some high level summary data about the school.
+__Issue:__ A school district wants to predict **the per pupil costs of a school** based on some high level summary data about the school.
 This way they’ll have a good estimation of how well a school is managing its costs relative to what the model would predict.
-Let's prepare the data for modelling.
+We are asked to prepare the data for modelling.

 __Data Understanding:__ The CSV files contain data for two different school districts.
  - DistrictA_Attendance - It contains average daily attendance, percent attendance, and pupil-teacher ratio data for the 25 schools in district A.